-These brutally honest words on the state of the advertising industry were part of a wide-ranging and thought-provoking report into how the top 1% of talent at ad agencies really feel.
+These brutally honest words on the state of the advertising industry were part of a wide-ranging and thought-provoking report into how the top 1% of talent at ad agencies really feel - The Truth About Talent 2019.
 The research lifts the lid on the challenges of leading agencies in the face of seemingly constant cost-cutting and restructuring programmes.

 According to the study, carried out anonymously by business design and talent consultancy The Blueprint, agencies are responding to disruption through cost-cutting rather than business transformation – a state of play that in effect means, instead of working smarter, everyone is working longer.
 Simon Wylie, chairman of The Blueprint, said: "The predominant theme and central cause of the issues we identified through the interviews and survey is the current agency business model, [in] a market which is oversupplied with undifferentiated capability, and the perpetuation of charging our talent effectively by the hour.

 "The solution is to adapt this legacy model and move to outcome -or output-based value pricing, which will allow talent to be utilised fully according to value.
 It is very likely that this will happen gradually and only via new leadership."

 The report argues that the business case for creativity has been forgotten by management.
 According to one interviewee: "The thinking and talent that get rewarded are the people that are status quo and make the leader look good.
 Not the people challenging convention and coming up with bold ideas.
 That’s a fundamental challenge in the industry."